WildHeart Riding School

 Attendance & Rescheduling Policy

-• Inclement Weather - In the event of severe weather or unsafe conditions for riding as determined by WildHeart Staff, the facility will either conduct a lesson that is strictly dismounted horsemanship, or administratively reschedule the class to the next available block, and the sole discretion of the WildHeart Staff.
+In the event of inclement weather or unsafe riding conditions, as determined solely by WildHeart Riding School staff, the Facility may conduct a dismounted horsemanship lesson or administratively reschedule the lesson to the next available time block.

 Cancellation Policy